simondotm/nx-firebase/README.md

 * Default `firestore.rules` for Firestore database rules
 * Default `database.rules.json` for Firebase realtime database
 * Default `storage.rules` for Firebase storage rules
+* Default `public/index.html` for Firebase hosting - _you can delete this if your firebase configuration for hosting points elsewhere_.

 **And in the workspace root:**
 * A `firebase.<appname>.json` configuration file for the Firebase project, which is preset with references to the various configuration files in the application folder

 **It will also generate:**
 * A default/empty `.firebaserc` in the root of the workspace (if it doesn't already exist)
-* A default/empty `firebase.json` in the root of the workspace (again, if it doesn't already exist)
+* A default/empty/stub `firebase.json` in the root of the workspace (again, if it doesn't already exist)
 > _Note: These two files must exist in the root of a workspace otherwise the Firebase CLI will complain that it needs to initialise itself._
+>
+> _**Important:** The default `firebase.json` is intentionally empty, because the idea is to use `firebase.appname.json` instead.
+(Although I'm reviewing this atm as it seems slightly unintuitive for [single firebase project workspaces](#nx-workspaces-with-single-firebase-projects)!)_

+## NxFirebase Application Targets (Executors)

+* `build` - Build the functions applicaion
+* `serve` - Build the functions application in `--watch` mode and start the Firebase Emulators
+* `deploy` - Run the Firebase CLI `deploy` command with the application's Firebase configuration.
+This target accepts forwarded command line options.
+* `lint` - Lint the functions application code
+* `test` - Run Jest unit tests on the functions application code

 ## Updating Configurations